watchly/docs/docs/data-shippers/logstash.md

 It can read data from various `input` sources , **filter data** for the specified configuration and eventually **stores the data.**
 Logstash sits between your data and where you want to store it.

+ Logstash works as a Data pipeline tool with Axiom, where from one end the data is input from the servers and from the other end **Axiom** takes out the data and converts it into useful information.

 ### Installation

 Visit the [Logstash download page](https://www.elastic.co/downloads/logstash) to install Logstash on your system.